Submit Your Article Today!

 In any year, a full academic year’s collection of Abstracts features a wide array of teaching and learning topics.
 Although individual issues are written from the perspective of a specific discipline or program, authors often include some flavor of the versatility of the strategies they describe.

-What’s Included in Innovation Abstracts?
+What Content Should Be Included in Innovation Abstracts?

 - Descriptions of successful and practical classroom teaching and learning programs, projects, or strategies that improve student learning; or

 - Research that leads to successful and practical classroom teaching and learning programs, projects, or strategies that improve student learning.